Network cost

 Feature overview

-The network cost feature enables you to delve deeper into the distribution of traffic across your cluster and workloads and provides insights into the associated costs.
+The network cost feature enables you to delve deeper into the distribution of traffic across your cluster and workloads, providing insights into the associated costs.
 With this feature, you can analyze how traffic is spread among your various workloads and gain a better understanding of the expenses incurred.

 How it works